ZenithGD/BlenderNoriPlugin/README.md

 # BlenderNoriPlugin
 Export blender scenes to the [Nori educational raytracer](https://github.com/wjakob/nori).
 Proposed and used by many in the [Computer Graphics course at ETH Zurich, Fall 2020](https://cgl.ethz.ch/teaching/cg20/home.php).

-This is an extension and partial reimplementation to the [official Nori plugin](https://github.com/wjakob/nori/tree/master/ext/plugin) for Blender 2.80+ (tested on 2.90).
+This was originally an extension and partial reimplementation to the [official Nori plugin](https://github.com/wjakob/nori/tree/master/ext/plugin) for Blender 2.80+ (tested on 2.90).
+Now, it has been adapted for modern versions of Blender (4.0), which introduced many breaking changes in the scripting API.

 ## Installation
-To use it, copy the file 'io_nori.py' into the addons/ folder of your blender installation.
-Then, go to Edit -> Preferences -> Add-ons -> Testing, and enable "Export Nori scenes format.".
+To use it, copy the folder 'io_nori' into the addons/ folder of your blender installation.
+Then, go to Edit -> Preferences -> Add-ons, and enable "Export Nori scenes format.".
 Then, you can export your scene from File -> Export -> Export Nori scenes... .

 ## Notes